 1937, and newsreel footage of Earhart and her navigator, Fred Noonan, boarding the plane and taking off into the wild monochrome yonder.
 And we’re told that they were lost without trace on the very final leg of their journey.

 Nimoy tells us of the popular shock and disbelief that followed the disappearance which mutated (as shock and disbelief so often does) into wild speculation.
-Earhart and Noonan were alive and well on an uncharted island or else they’d been shot down by Japanese planes while on a secret mission.
+Rumour had it that Earhart and Noonan were alive and well on an uncharted island or else they’d been shot down by Japanese planes while on a secret mission.

 The next bit is very strange indeed.
 It goes into details about a Rosalind Russell vehicle from 1942, Flight For Freedom, in which Russel plays a popular aviator who is enlisted by the US government to spy on Japanese bases in the Pacific.
 She’s ordered to deliberately crash her plane in the ocean near a small island where food and shelter has been left for her.
 The Americans will be ‘forced’ by world opinion to search for her, giving them an excuse to search nearby Japanese controlled islands.
 However, the pilot learns that the Japanese know about the plan, and so ditches where no one can find her.